sugarraysam/coderpro-cpp/README.md

 - default to c++20 (bazel build args)
 - refactor to use module imports
-- travis
-- coveralls
+- coveralls and bazel coverage
-- google test getting started

 # Resources